pinobatch/hello-world/Xubuntu_setup.md

     make install

 Build FCEUX (SDL) from source because the version in Git is newer than the one in Ubuntu's repository.
-Until April 2018, FCEUX was maintained in an SVN repository on SourceForge, and cloning SVN was very slow because `git svn` works revision by revision.
-But now it's in a Git repository on GitHub.
+On April 2018, the FCEUX team switched from SVN on SourceForge to Git on GitHub.
+The following `git clone` command downloads 144 MiB as of second quarter 2020, so run it on an unmetered connection.

     cd ~/develop
     git clone https://github.com/TASVideos/fceux.git